hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/conversations_and_dialogues/631_ii_sharat_chakravarty.md

     you contain pellucid water within you, they have their interior bedecked with transparent gems; you soar so high, their roofs also kiss the sky" (Meghaduta, II.
 1).
-Kalidasa thus introduces his description of the enjoyments of Alakâpuri.
+Kalidasa thus introduces his description of the enjoyments of Alakāpuri.
 So the reference here is not only to the first verse quoted but also to the whole description which follows.